webyrd/untitled-relational-interpreter-book/README.md

 I'll accidentally leave people out.
 I'll try to thank everyone properly in the book.
 I fear this is already an impossible task.

+Finally, a very special thanks to my family for your love and support.

 -------------------------------------------------------------------

 Old, hilariously optimistic update: